maxwellpettit/docs-test/src/main/markdown/User Management/User Management.md

 # User Management
-User management is the functional module that is responsible for providing authentication and authorization to commerce applications as well as verification that individuals belong to the organization.
+The User Management module is responsible for providing authentication and authorization to the commerce applications as well as verification that individuals belong to the organization.
+Through User Management, a set of users user workgroups can be can be created and maintained that control permissions for a set of users in a common bussiness role (i.e. cashier, store manager, etc.)

+In addition to internal, commerce managed users and user workgroups, out of the box integrations can be used to validate users and roles from third party systems such as Single Sign On and other Lighteweight Directory Access Protocol (LDAP) based systems.

 ## Concepts
-User management consists of four major concepts.
+User management provides capabilities for four major concepts:

-- *Authentication* is the validation that the user has access to the system.
-This is usually accomplished by providing a username and a password, but can be accomplished in other ways.
+- *Authentication* is the process of verifying who a user is.
+This is usually accomplished by providing a username and a password, but can be accomplished in other ways including biometrics, tokens (key fob or software token), etc. or can be used in combination to provide two factor authentication.

-- *Authorization* is the concept of providing access to different functionality in a commerce application.
+- *Authorization* is the process of verifying what a user has access to within an application.
-Permission are assigned to workgroups and users are added to their job specific workgroup, giving them certain permissions.
+Permissions are assigned to workgroups and users are added to their job specific workgroup resulting in different functional access to the appliation by user and user workgroup.

 - *Verification* is used by commerce application to validate that an individual is active and belongs to the organization.
 An example of verification is the employee discount functionality.

-- *Administration* is the act of adding and managing users.
+- *Administration* is the act of adding and managing users and user workgroups.
 Most enterprise implementations have this feature disabled because users are sourced from other systems.

 ## Terminology

-__Maybe this should be a table?__

 | Term | Definition |
 |------|---------------|